kpatino/dotfiles/docs/gnome-keyring.md

 1. Add `password optional pam_gnome_keyring.so` to the end of `/etc/pam.d/passwd`
 2. Add `export $(gnome-keyring-daemon --start --components=pkcs11,secrets,ssh,gpg)` to your `.zshenv` or `.bash_profile`
+3. Disable the systemd unit with `systemctl --user disable gnome-keyring-daemon.service`

 ## Relevant Links